quiaro/angular-demo/README.md

     `$ git clone https://github.com/quiaro/angular-demo`

     *This command will clone the repo into a folder with the repo's name (i.e. angular-demo) inside the current directory.
-If you wish to clone the repo directly into the current directory, use this other command instead:
+If you wish to clone the repo directly into the current directory, use this other command instead*:

     `$ git clone https://github.com/quiaro/angular-demo .`

 2. Run the install script found in the project root:

+    `$ sudo ./install.sh`

+    *If you installed node using the installer (**Requirements, step 1**), then you will need admin rights to run the install script since it will install the Grunt-CLI and Bower plugins globally.
+Otherwise, if you installed Node in a custom folder to which you have write access, then sudo is unnecessary to run the script: *

     `$ ./install.sh`

 Tasks
 -----